DanielP0111/COP-4934-Senior-Design--L10/README.md

 We built an agentic AI healthcare system called DocTalk!

 ## How can I run DocTalk?
-Navigate to the Jupyter Notebook labeled `system-setup.ipynb` for further instructions
+Navigate to the Jupyter Notebook labeled `run_system.ipynb` for further instructions